 Jet is used to locally debug and test builds for Codeship Pro, as well as to assist with several important tasks like encrypting secure credentials.
 If you are using Codeship Basic, you will not need to use Jet.

 Jet is a CLI tool designed to make working with Codeship Pro faster and easier, as well as to put more power in a developer’s hands so that there is less time spent configuring and debugging projects via a web UI.

-In order to run the Jet binary on your computer, you need to have Docker installed and configured, with a running Docker host.
-We recommend you follow the guides regarding Docker For Windows or Docker For Mac.
+In order to run the Jet binary on your computer, you need to have Docker installed and configured, with a running Docker host such as Docker For Mac.

 Please follow the steps below for the operating system you are using.
 See the Jet Release Notes for the ChangeLog.

 See the sha256sums file for checksums for the latest release.
 To check the downloaded files on Linux / Unix based systems run the following command.

 shasum -c -a 256 sha256sums

 The formula will install Docker as well.
 If you already have Docker installed, but didn’t use Homebrew to install it, you will be asked by Homebrew if you want to overwrite the Docker binary.
 If you don’t want to manage Docker via Homebrew, please use the alternative installation method below.